mps-gmbh/docker-toolbox/docker-compose-updater/README.md

 ## docker-compose-update - Keep your docker-compose files and containers up to date

-`docker-compose-update` is an update script that tracks your docker-compose files for new updates and rebuilds the described containers.
+`docker-compose-update` is an update script that tracks your docker-compose files for new updates and rebuilds containers if requested.

 ### Usage